fieldtrip/website/faq/how_can_i_convert_an_anatomical_mri_from_dicom_into_ctf_format.md

 {{:faq:fiducials2.png?150}}
 {{:faq:fiducials3.png?150}}

-The most elegant way to identify the markers would includ
+The most elegant way to identify the markers would include:

 *  double click on one of the slices to zoom in.
 *  click with your mouse at the voxels where you want to put a marker (an orange cross appears)
 *  click with your right mouse and hold the button to get a drop down menu where you click fiducials and choose one of the three options.
 *  you can check all marked fiducials under options and then fiduciary points to see if you have done them all.
 *  Save the changes in the MRI file (‘File> Save’)
 *  Make the .mri file compatible with FieldTrip: choose File -> Convert to CTF v2 format and replace the .mri file

 ### Create a headshape